Nature & Wildlife

 - Horsey Mere has only restricted access by boat.
 Winter wildfowl with occasional swans, extensive reed beds and proximity to sea give it a special attraction to birds of passage.

-“The wonderful gardens create year round spectacle of interest and colour.
+“The wonderful gardens create a year-round spectacle of interest and colour.
 With 171 recorded wild bird species and many more that are part of the Pensthorpe Conservation Trust‘s captive breeding and educational programmes, Pensthorpe is an ideal location for both birdwatchers and casual observers.”